invpe/GridShell/Documentation/Tutorials/Task.md

 Moving forward, when the grid network matures enough submitting tasks to the grid will be possible for everyone.

 Submitting tasks to the grid, requires `Shell Tokens` - credits that are given to users for executing the tasks correctly.

-# How can i create a script (task)
-So you want to write a task ?
-Perfect, head straight to the tutorial.

 # Why are tasks created ?
 There are various reasons for why you would like to distribute your computational workload to a grid system.
 The most common one the GridShell was approached with are: